ShlomiRex/rust-nes-emulator/README.md

 My goal is to not to look at other's code, but to understand on the high-level the NES architecture and create it in Rust.

+I'm also will be using minimal crates (libraries), so its easy to understand.
+(Rendering libraries are a must, but bitwise crates are not needed)

 I intend to use SDL2 for rendering.

 # Resources